 But the main thing was that they were yummy!
 I took these to a Christmas party, and the guests really enjoyed them.
 They were trying to figure out the spices used and asked me what these tasty cookies were because they’d never tasted anything quite like these before!

 Prior to making these, I was shopping for panettone molds and came across packets of ready-made lebkuchen spice, so I didn’t actually blend the spices myself!
+[Update: I’ve since made many batches of lebkuchen using this recipe for my lebkuchen spice blend].
 I also found large rectangular wafer paper, and assumed they must be similar to Oblaten wafers, which are small round pieces of edible wafer paper.

 I just traced around the rim of a glass that was 7.5 cm in diameter and cut out the circles.

 If you do try making these Elisenlebkuchen, let me know how they turn out.
 As this was my first time making these, I’d be happy to get any tips!

 I wish you all a wonderful Christmas with lots of good food and a fantastic New Year!

 For the Elisenlebkuchen:

 160g candied citrus peel (toss in about 3 tbsp of flour to prevent them sticking together, sift to remove excess flour, then chop very finely)